zola-dev/destination-certification-INC/README.md

    - The services API and local storage are intentionally separated.
    - This design allows us to introduce additional features (such as websockets) independently and with ease.

-In conclusion, this assignment has been crafted with the intention of enabling straightforward feature implementation and efficient service reuse.
+In conclusion, this assignment has been crafted with the intention of enabling feature implementation and efficient service reuse.

 **Backend Overview:**